-The oil and gas lease income amounts are due to the March 10, 2011, signing of the Paid-Up Oil and Gas Lease (the "O&G Lease") and Surface Use and Damage Agreement (the "Surface Use Agreement") with Anadarko E&P Company, L.P. ("Anadarko"), a wholly-owned subsidiary of Anadarko Petroleum Company.
-During fiscal 2011, we received payments of \$1,243,400 from Anadarko for the purpose of exploring for, developing, producing and marketing oil and gas on 634 acres of mineral estate we owned at our Sky Ranch property.
-The oil and gas rights under the remaining approximately 304 acres at Sky Ranch are already owned by Anadarko.
-The income received from Anadarko is being recognizing to income over the initial three year term of the O&G Lease, which began on March 10, 2011.
+The oil and gas lease income amounts represent a portion of the up-front payments we received on March 10, 2011, upon the signing of the Paid-Up Oil and Gas Lease (the "O&G Lease") and Surface Use and Damage Agreement (the "Surface Use Agreement") with Anadarko E&P Company, L.P. ("Anadarko"), a wholly-owned subsidiary of Anadarko Petroleum Company.
+During fiscal 2011, we received payments of \$1,243,400 payments from Andarko for the purpose of exploring for, developing, producing and marketing oil and gas on 634 acres of mineral estate we own at our Sky Ranch property.
+The income received is being recognized in income over the initial three year term of the O&G Lease, which began on March 10, 2011.
+In December of 2012 the lease was purchased by a wholly owned subsidiary of ConocoPhillips Company.

 Interest income represents interest earned on the temporary investment of capital in available-for-sale securities, interest accrued on the note payable by the District and interest accrued on the Special Facilities construction proceeds receivable from the County.
-The decrease is due primarily to a decline of interest rates.
+The decrease is due primarily to a decline of interest rates and decrease in marketable securities held by the Company.

-Depreciation and depletion expense increased 3% during the three months ended November 30, 2012 compared to the three months ended November 30, 2011.
+Depreciation and depletion decreased 1% during the three months ended February 28, 2013 compared to the three months ended February 29, 2012.
+Depreciation and depletion increased 1% during the six months ended February 28, 2013 compared to the three months ended February 29, 2012.
 These expenses are expected to be comparable year over year.

 Imputed interest expense is related to the Tap Participation Fee payable to HP A&M. This represents the expensed portion of the difference between the estimated fair value of the payments to be made to HP A&M and the discounted present value of those payments imputed using the effective interest method.
-The increase in the imputed interest expense is a result of the updated valuation performed during the first quarter of fiscal 2011, which is explained in greater detail in Note 4 - Long-Term Obligations and Operating Lease to the accompanying financial statements.
+The decrease in the imputed interest expense is a result of the updated valuation performed during the first quarter of fiscal 2011, which is explained in greater detail in Note 4 - Long-Term Obligations and Operating Lease to the accompanying financial statements.

-Interest expense for the quarter ended November 30, 2012 is related to the interest accrued on the \$5.3 million in promissory notes issued to acquire the HP A&M debt.
-No interest expense was incurred in the quarter ended November 30, 2011.
+Interest expense for the three and six months ended February 28, 2013, is related to the interest accrued on the \$5.8 million in promissory notes issued to acquire the HP A&M debt.
+No interest expense was accrued during the three and six months ended February 29, 2012.